django-cms/djangocms-link/README.rst

     # Show 100 results per "page"
     DJANGOCMS_LINK_PAGINATE_BY = 100

-Note, that in the admin paginated search results repeat the modle's verbose name.
+Note, that in the admin paginated search results repeat the model's verbose name.

 Site-selectors